“We have received reports that Vice-Captain Skyfrost has begun to trail Ragna Griffin,” said Graswald.

 “You think I don’t know that?”
 Wylis took off his hornet glasses and stared at the closed gates behind the Allfather.
 Only Albain Trutner and President Adler had permission to open them, and even for the President, it was a one-time affair.
 His inauguration twenty-five years ago was the only time he had gained permission to see the room concealed behind the gates: the throne of Godking Twice where the world tree connected them to the world’s core – and kept the plateau – and the world – from falling.

 “Drake, just what are you trying to do?”
 Wylis’ voice had become a murmur.

-“We can’t say for sure that he has rebelled”, said Barrel.
-“What potential reasons would he have to ally with Vaix?
-Perhaps we should focus on that.”
+“We can’t say for sure that he has rebelled,” said Barrel.
+“What potential reasons would Vice-Captain Griffin have to ally with Vaix?
+We should focus on that.”

 “Greed.”
 For Fran, the matter was clear.
 “They don’t call him the dragon for nothing.
 His love for money is widely known, and the Kaiser could pay him more than he could ever earn here.”

 “What do you think, Mistel?”
 Barrel tented his fingers.
 His mahogany eyes circled the table once until they stopped on Wylis’ hanging head.

 “I can’t imagine that.
 Drake loved money and gold.
 That is true.
 But he never cared about getting richer.
 He already had amassed a huge treasure anyway.”

 “Of which there is no trace either.”
 Fran wrinkled her nose.